-For some reason, domesticated breeds seem more tolerant around humans
+For some reason, domesticated breeds seem more tolerant

-off different parts of it.
+dining off different parts of it.

 Domesticated animals are invariably social species of

 one sort or another, but not every social animal is domesticateable.

 Rather, it seems that certain animals have a twitch in

 It also seems that this ‘twitch’ is fairly idiosyncratic, a near identical

 related species, like a wolf, zebra or caribou may not share it.

-So, looking to the primates, we can say safely that just about every
+So, looking to the primates, we can say safely that just

-other hand, not one of the extant ape species - Orangutangs, Chimpanzees,
+On the other hand, not one of the extant ape species - Orangutangs, Chimpanzees,

 Bonobos, or Gorillas have ever been domesticated, and likely they can’t

 Or can they be?
-There are fairly good reasons why apes were
+There are fairly good reasons

-fruit eaters, preferring many of the same foods as humans.
+often fruit eaters, preferring many of the same foods as humans.

 Their preferred habitat is the jungles and rain forests.
 They